DGAP-News: Scout24 AG / Key word(s): Final Results

 The webcast, as well as a replay, will be made available at:

-The information contained in this press release is subject to amendment, revision and updating.
+The information contained in this release is subject to amendment, revision and updating.
 Certain statements, beliefs and opinions in this document are forward-looking, which reflect the Company's or, as appropriate, senior management's current expectations and projections about future events.
 By their nature, forward-looking statements involve a number of risks, uncertainties and assumptions that could cause actual results or events to differ materially from those expressed or implied by the forward-looking statements.
 These risks, uncertainties and assumptions could adversely affect the outcome and financial effects of the plans and events described herein.
 Statements contained in this document regarding past trends or activities should not be taken as a representation that such trends or activities will continue in the future.
 The Company does not undertake any obligation to update or revise any information contained in this press release (including forward-looking statements), whether as a result of new information, future events or otherwise.
 You should not place undue reliance on forward-looking statements, which speak only as of the date of this document.

 |Dingolfinger Str.
 1 - 15|